Project LIFT: Lifestyle Intervention For People with Traumatic Brain Injuries

 - have 2 in-person visits to UAB to collect additional information about your health; and

 - participate in a 24-26 week telehealth program designed for people with TBI and their families.

 Pregnancy, Labor, Delivery and Post-Partum Outcomes of Women with and without SCI: An Observational Study - This study aims to compare pregnancy, labor, delivery and postpartum outcomes of women with and without a spinal cord injury to better understand:

 - Potential difficulties women with spinal cord injury experience

 - Educational and emotional support needs of women with spinal cord injury.

-- Spain Rehabilitation Center is coducting research involving people with Spinal Cord Injury and Pressure Ulcers - This research study will assess how well Microcyn™ works on Stage 3 and Stage 4 pressure ulcers.
+Spain Rehabilitation Center is conducting research involving people with Spinal Cord Injury and Pressure Ulcers - This research study will assess how well Microcyn™ works on Stage 3 and Stage 4 pressure ulcers.
 The information we learn from this study may lead to a better treatment in the future for people with spinal cord injury who have pressure ulcers.

 Personalized Online Weight and Exercise Response System (POWERS):A Weight Loss Study for Adults with Spinal Cord Injury - This study involves an online health coaching program.
 This health coaching program was designed specifically for people with disabilities, and has potential to help eligible individuals improve their exercise and diet.

 Active Video Game Study -Would you be interested in participating in an active video game study?
 The UAB / Lakeshore Research Collaborative is currently looking for individuals between 10 and 60 years of age with a lower extremity mobility disability.

 Handcycle: Are you interested in participating in a study involving testing an accessible handcycle?
 The UAB / Lakeshore Research Collaborative is looking for adults between the ages of 19 – 55 with tetraplegia.